 The Special Events Task Force continues to work with event organizers to help identify programs and activities that meet the Nova Scotia Department of Health and Wellness guidelines and restrictions for mass gatherings.
 Please review our COVID-19 special event guidelines.

 How to plan a special event in the Halifax region

 Planning an arts celebration, parade, children’s festival, sporting event, music festival, or a fun run?

 The Halifax Regional Municipality’s Special Events Task Force (SETF) reviews and approves potential events.
 The Special Event Planning Guide [PDF] outlines the timelines, costs, procedures, and responsibilities of the event organizer and the municipality to ensure the delivery of safe, efficient, and accountable events.

 What type of events need permission from the municipality?

 The Special Events Task Force (SETF) must approve certain events in Halifax.
-Generally, you need to fill out an application [PDF] for:
+Generally, you need to fill out a special event application form for: